Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Detection of artificial towns with machine learning models

-In order to release the model from the `tension' between blanket-wise labels and local details, a semi-supervised \emph{M2} model is here considered as an additional step with the aim of recovering more local detail.
-The \emph{M2} model was proposed by \textcite{Kingma2014} as a semi-supervised method intended for applications that have access to large quantities of data wherein only a limited number of samples are labelled.
-It was introduced alongside discussion of the \emph{M1} model, which uses a variational autoencoder to transform the input data into reduced dimensional latent features (variational autoencoders are discussed at length in \ifpaper \textcite{Simons2021}. \else Section~\ref{dim-red-vae}). \fi The M2 model is a generalisation of variational autoencoders to include a latent class variable $y$ from which unknown classes are inferred: it can be used either in isolation or stacked on top of the outputs of the M1 model, in which case the data is first transformed into a lower-dimensional feature space using M1 and is then fed to the M2 model.
+In an attempt to release the model from the `tension' induced by the overarching town labels, a semi-supervised \emph{M2} model is here considered as an additional step with the aim of recovering more local specificity.
+The \emph{M2} model was proposed by \citet{Kingma2014} as a semi-supervised method intended for applications that have access to large quantities of data wherein only a limited number of samples are labelled\footnote{ The M2 model was introduced alongside discussion of the \emph{M1} model, which uses a variational autoencoder to transform the input data into reduced dimensional latent features.
+Variational autoencoders are discussed at length in \emph{withheld for review}.
+The M2 model is a generalisation of variational autoencoders to include a latent class variable $y$ from which unknown classes are inferred: it can be used either in isolation or stacked on top of the outputs of the M1 model, in which case the data is first transformed into a lower-dimensional feature space using M1 and is then fed to the M2 model.
 Although the authors found that stacked models offered the best performance for their use-case, for the dataset at hand, it was found that unsupervised dimensionality reduction resulted in feature spaces that did not necessarily improve the M2 model's ability to discriminate between the target classes; the M2 model is therefore applied directly to the source variables.
-Joint optimisation of a reduced dimensionality subspace in concert with class inference was also considered \ifpaper (in the spirit of the VaDE model discussed in \textcite{Simons2021}), \else (in the spirit of the VaDE model, per Section~\ref{clustering}), \fi but did not, in this instance, move beyond tentative development.
+Joint optimisation of a reduced dimensionality subspace in concert with class inference was also considered, in the spirit of the VaDE model discussed in \emph{withheld for review}, but did not, in this instance, move beyond tentative development. }.
+Samples with the most confident predictions from the DNN model are now used as labelled inputs to the M2 model, meaning that the very highest (artificial) and very lowest (historic) probability-based classifications are retained while the more ambiguous labels are discarded\footnote{ The upper and lower probability thresholds are set at 25\%, and the larger class (historical locations) is then randomly downsampled so that the classes are balanced (which prevents the model from being pulled excessively in one direction).
+The result is 5\% of samples in each of the artificial and historical classes for a combined total of 10\% labelled samples. }.
+In this sense, the model is `supervised': it is anchored at either extreme by locations that are more confidently historic or `artificial', as indicated by the third rows of Figures~\ref{fig:local_pred_artificial} and~\ref{fig:local_pred_historic}.
+The remaining 90\% of labels is discarded, and the M2 model is then free to extrapolate the natural patterns and distributions within the data (see Supplementary Table~\ref{table:artificial-vars-m2}), and it is in this sense that the model is `unsupervised'.